malamud3/MyWatch/README.md

 ## Dependencies
 The MyWatch app relies on the following dependencies:

-SDWebImage
+* SDWebImage
-GoogleAPIClientForREST/YouTube
+* GoogleAPIClientForREST/YouTube
-GoogleSignIn
+* GoogleSignIn
-GoogleSignInSwift
+* GoogleSignInSwift
-FirebaseAnalytics
+* FirebaseAnalytics
-FirebaseAuth
+* FirebaseAuth
-FirebaseFirestore
+* FirebaseFirestore
-RxSwift
+* RxSwift
-RxCocoa
+* RxCocoa
-SVGKit
+* SVGKit
-MaterialComponents
+* MaterialComponents

 Make sure to use the appropriate versions of these dependencies as specified in the Podfile.

 ## Architecture

-The MyWatch app follows the MVVM (Model-View-ViewModel) architecture pattern.
+The MyWatch app follows the MVVM-C (Model-View-ViewModel-Controller) architecture pattern.
 The app's business logic is handled by controllers, while the data is managed by view models.
 This separation of concerns allows for better code organization and maintainability.

 ## Main Architectue